aztfmod/terraform-azurerm-caf/readme.md

 ## Example levels

-We classified the various examples in this repo:
+We categorize the various examples in this repo as follow:

 | level | functionalities                                                                               | supported environments                     |
 |-------|-----------------------------------------------------------------------------------------------|--------------------------------------------|